illinois-cs241/illinois-cs241.github.io/_pages/resources.md

 There are no shortcuts to mastery, but we can help you get there.
 We recommend the [Feynman technique](https://www.youtube.com/watch?v=tkm0TNFzIeg) to learning.
 Remember, simply recognizing some text in a past exam or in the coursebook is not mastery of those concepts!
 Find ways to deeply engage your brain with the ideas by working actively with those ideas.
 Yes, this requires effort.
 Start the assignments early; expect to get stuck.
 Write code _slowly_; reason about every line of code you write.
 Experiment with your own mind hacks so that you have fun spending "time on task" with these materials.

-## Piazza: Search First.
+## Forum Q-and-A: Search First.
 Don't Post.

+We're using [Ed](https://edstem.org/) for our Question and Answer forum - check your email for the invite link.
+Before posting please search the forun to see if someone has already asked your question.
+Some questions where you need to include your netid (e.g. regrade requests) should be private posts

 #### Low-Effort Questions